gdevika423/devika-portfolio/content/_index.md

 <h2>Sabbatical project</h2>

 <p class="page-intro">
 During my career break, I designed the operating models I'd bring into a Senior Documentation Manager role on day one - reasoning forward from what I've already proven in production.
+The checkers behind them are built and running on sample data; the operating models have not yet been run with a team.
 </p>

 <div class="home-grid">